Herzgewächse: 1925: Germany

 In their second season opening concert on 4 October 1925, Ewald Lindemann's Arbeitsgemeinschaft für Neue Musik (lit.
 'Working Group for New Music', mostly Theater Freiburg volunteers) gave Herzgewächse its apparent German premiere at Freiburg im Bresgau's Historical Merchants' Hall.
 Lindemann secured City-funded free admission by promising to boost tourism and worked with the Collegium Musicum of Hermann Erpf, writing in the Freiburger Tagesblatt that he sought to educate the public on the ties between new and old music.
-They marked Johann Sebastian Bach's 175th death anniversary with the chaconne from the Violin Partita No. 2 and also included Webern's Six Bagatelles for string quartet (played twice), Berg's Four Pieces for clarinet and piano, and Stravinsky's Berceuses du chat.
+They marked Johann Sebastian Bach's 175th death anniversary with the chaconne from the Violin Partita No. 2 and also included Webern's Six Bagatelles for string quartet (played twice), Berg's Clarinet Pieces, and Stravinsky's Berceuses du chat.

 The printed program introduced only Stravinsky and Webern; London's D. E. Pike called Freiburg "a stronghold of the Schönberg cult", crediting Schoenberg's rise and confidence to "unswerving support" from Busoni, Marie Gutheil-Schoder, Mahler, and the Rosé Quartet.
 He said the "remote and delicate" song, with its unusual instrumentation and bold vocality, prefigured Die glückliche Hand (1910–1913) and Pierrot lunaire (1912).
-The Arbeitsgemeinschaft folded in 1928; the City's expert Wilibald Gurlitt opposed reimbursing Lindemann for a Pierrot lunaire performance, since it required musicians hired from Vienna.
+The Arbeitsgemeinschaft folded in 1928 when the City's expert Wilibald Gurlitt opposed reimbursing it for a Pierrot performance that Lindemann said had required him to hire Viennese, not local, musicians.

 1928: Austria

-Marianne Rau-Hoeglauer sang and Webern conducted the 17 April 1928 Austrian premiere of Herzgewächse with Schoenberg's support, but not his presence, at one of the Kolisch Quartet subscription concerts in Vienna.
+Marianne Rau-Hoeglauer sang and Webern conducted the 17 April 1928 Austrian premiere of Herzgewächse with Schoenberg's support, but not his presence, at one of the Kolisch Quartet subscription concerts in Vienna's Kleiner Musikverein-Saal (Smaller Music Association Hall), later the Brahms-Saal (Brahms Hall).
 It was generally well received and repeated once.
 The program also included Bach's Brandenburg Concerto No. 5.